BA Honours in Anthropology with Co-operative Education

 Students should consult a program advisor in the Arts Students’ Centre for information and advice on their overall program requirements.
 Advising contact information can be found online: arts.ucalgary.ca/advising.

 For more specific advice regarding course selection and requirements in the major field, students should consult the Undergraduate Program Director located in the Department of Anthropology and Archaeology (consult Department website for contact information).

 Admission to the Major

-Prospective students wishing to enter the BA (Social and Cultural Anthropology, or Archaeology), the BA (Development Studies), or the BSc (Anthropology or Archaeology) Program must meet the criteria listed in section A.5 Undergraduate Admission Requirements of this Calendar.
+Prospective students wishing to enter the BA (Anthropology or Archaeology), the BA (Global Development Studies), or the BSc (Anthropology or Archaeology) Program must meet the criteria listed in section A.5 Undergraduate Admission Requirements of this Calendar.

 Admission to Honours

-Honours programs in Anthropology, Archaeology and Development Studies offer senior students the opportunity to participate in more inquiry-based studies than those undertaken by Majors.
+Honours programs in Anthropology, Archaeology and Global Development Studies offer senior students the opportunity to participate in more inquiry-based studies than those undertaken by Majors.
 Entrance occurs after completion of at least 75 units.
 The Anthropology and Archaeology Honours programs both permit students to select either an Honours BA, or an Honours BSc.

-The Faculty of Arts procedures for Admission to Honours established in section 3.4.2 Honours Degrees with a Major Field are applicable and provide the overall framework.
+The Faculty of Arts procedures for Admission to Honours established in section 3.3.2 Honours Degrees are applicable and provide the overall framework.
 Students wishing to apply to an Honours program must apply through their Student Centre for a change of program to Honours by February 1.